 Check the WellU Participation Tracker to see your completed participation requirements that have been reported to HR.

 Employees have free access to Red Butte Garden!
 Check in at the front desk for WellU credit and take a relaxing stroll or aerobic walk through the garden.
 The first six check-ins on different days will count as completion of one Wellness Activity

 Departments can coordinate programs on their own.
-The Office of Wellness & Integrative Health is available to help you create inclusive, meaningful and fun challenges.
+The OSHER Center for Wellness & Integrative Health is available to help you create inclusive, meaningful and fun challenges.

-- The program must be pre-approved by the Office of Wellness & Integrative Health.
-Complete the Department Program Application and submit it to Wellness@utah.edu for review.
+- The program must be pre-approved by the OSHER Center for Wellness & Integrative Health.
+Complete the Department Program Application which will be submitted to Wellness@utah.edu for review.

 - The program must be designed to increase the health and well-being of participating employees;